strawlab/strand-braid/strand-braid-user/users-guide/src/hardware-selection.md

 * Memory usage is not expected to be particularly high, because processing occurs in realtime.
 * Sufficient and fast interfaces to cameras.
-If your cameras are USB3 or Gigabit ethernet, your computer needs to support enough bandwith.
+If your cameras are USB3 or Gigabit ethernet, your computer needs to support enough bandwidth.
 * Disk space and speed.
 For realtime tracking, the tracking data is only modest in size and so no particularly high performance requirements exist.
 For streaming uncompressed raw video to disk (with the FMF format), very fast